1968 American Football League season: Division races

 With the addition of the Cincinnati Bengals, the AFL's ten teams were split equally into two divisions.
+The Bengals were awarded 40 veteran players in an expansion draft, held in mid-January 1968, and they participated in the 1968 NFL/AFL draft of college players, held in late January.

-Each played a home-and-away game against the other four teams in its division, one game against each of the five teams in the opposite division, and a second game against one of the other division's teams.
+Each AFL team played a home-and-away game against the other four teams in its division, one game against each of the five teams in the opposite division, and a second game against one of the other division's teams.

 As with the previous eight seasons, the best record in the Eastern Division played the best in the Western Division in the AFL championship game, with the site alternating between the divisions; the Eastern division hosted in even-numbered years.
 If there was tie at the top of either division standings (as happened when Oakland and Kansas City both finished at 12–2), a one-game playoff was held to determine the division winner.
 The Jets, with the third-best record in the league in 1968, had a week off and hosted the title game.